 Please contact the model development team via email or the Google form (although we cannot respond to you individually if you use the Google form).
-As the data used in the model are taken from published official data, issues with the data may need to be reported direct to the Department for Levelling Up, Housing and Communities by the council.
+As the data used in the model are taken from published official data, issues with the data may need to be reported direct to the Department for Levelling Up, Housing and Communities.